 This is a fall term field course that makes use of the old-growth and successional forest, lake and stream habitats at the Gault Nature Reserve in Mont Saint-Hilaire, Quebec (http://www.mcgill.ca/gault/).
 Staff and students live at the field station for two weeks at the end of August.
-The dates for 2013 are from Sunday afternoon, August 18th through Friday lunch, August 30th.
-Four professors and two TAs are involved in teaching the course.
+The dates for 2017 are above.
+Two to four professors and a TA are involved in teaching the course.
 In general the professors represent a mix of experience and interests in ecology and animal behaviour, and in terrestrial and aquatic systems.

 In the process, students are exposed to the concept of hypothesis testing, experimental design, and basic methods of sampling in the areas of ecology and animal behaviour.
 During the last 2 days of the course, students work individually or in small teams to do a short research project on a problem of interest to them.
 Help with the development of projects, and their execution, will be given by the professors and demonstrators.
 The project is written up independently by each individual student during the first 3 weeks of the fall term.
 Turning in the project report completes the obligations of this course early in the term, thus leaving more time for other course work later in the semester.
 The course mark is based on participation during the two field weeks and on the project report.
 Normally the course mark is only entered at the end of the fall semester; this is NOT a summer term course.

-This year, the instructors are Dr. Martin Lechowicz (Course Coordinator), Dr. Jonathan Davies, and Dr. Simon Reader.
-A third instructor is To BE Announced.
-Please contact Dr. Lechowicz if you have any questions about the course.
+This year, the instructors are Dr. Simon Reader (Course Coordinator), Dr. Rowan Barrett, and Dr. Anna Hargreaves.
+Please contact Dr. Reader if you have any questions about the course.

 Student Comments about the course